-Although the State Board of Education has adopted rules regulating instruction for homebound or hospitalized students, current law does not expressly provide minimum requirements for providing instruction to such students.
+Although the State Board of Education has adopted rules regulating instruction for students who are homebound or hospitalized, current law does not expressly provide minimum requirements for initiating instruction for such students.

 Accordingly, the bill clarifies that districts must provide instruction to homebound or hospitalized students in accordance with rules adopted by the state board.
-In addition, the bill authorizes the state board to adopt rules relating to instruction for homebound or hospitalized students.
+In addition, the bill expressly authorizes the state board to adopt rules relating to instruction for homebound or hospitalized students.
 The rules must establish, at minimum: